AgoladaMartin/AgoladaMartin/README.md

 This is my latest project:

 https://github.com/AgoladaMartin/podcast-app

-A single page aplication to listen top 100 musical podcast from itunes
+A single page aplication to listen top 100 musical podcast from itunes.

 I did a fullstack developer bootcamp with Hack A Boss.
 My teammates and me did a project about give feedback on business companies you worked for, we are very proud of that.